kdenhartog/indy-dev/python/doc/getting_started-5.0 Raw Message Flows.md

     - Acme Corp (AC)
     - Thrift Bank (TB)
     - Alice (A)
-- Any one of the agents in the interactions with their local wallet
+- Any one of the agents in their interactions with their local wallet
 - Any one of the agents in their interactions with their local, shared replica of the Ledger

 ## High-level Task Flow